isaacnmm/pestpolicy-hugo2XX/content/posts/best-zero-gravity-massage-chairs/index.md

 Interestingly, the chair will also massage your hips and buttons, an option that is not available in other zero-gravity chairs in the same category.
 Heat Treatment -The chair will provide heat treatment for calves and lower back. - But how does this help?
 The heat will help dilate your blood vessels, particularly in the back muscles, which enhance the movement of oxygen and nutrients and thus fasten healing.

-Shiatsu and Twist program -LM6800 uses the Japanese [Shiatsu](http://www.shiatsusociety. org/treatments/about-shiatsu) technology, wherein its original form by humans - palms, thumbs, and fingers stretches the muscles and joints appropriately. - Shiatsu will restore body balance, offers energy, and enhance the better flow of blood. *Here's an LM6800 Installation Video. *
+Shiatsu and Twist program -LM6800 uses the Japanese [Shiatsu](http://www.shiatsusociety.org/treatments/about-shiatsu)technology, wherein its original form by humans - palms, thumbs, and fingers stretches the muscles and joints appropriately. - Shiatsu will restore body balance, offers energy, and enhance the better flow of blood. *Here's an LM6800 Installation Video. *

 ###  [2.
 Official Medical Shiatsu Breakthrough 4 Recliner](https://www.amazon.com/dp/B073SL2GR1/?tag=p-policy-20)